Counsel General for Wales

 The Counsel General for Wales (Cwnsler Cyffredinol Cymru) is the Welsh Government's Law Officer (akin to the role of attorney general in other Common law jurisdictions), which means the government's chief legal adviser and representative in the courts.
 In addition to these "lawyer" roles the Counsel General also works to uphold the rule of law and integrity of the legal community in Wales, and has a number of important specific statutory functions, some of which are to be exercised independently of government and in the public interest.

 The Counsel General is appointed by the sovereign on the recommendation of the First Minister of Wales.
 The recommendation of the First Minister to appoint or remove the Counsel General can only be made if approved by the Senedd.
 The Counsel General is a member of the Welsh Government and attends Cabinet meetings at the invitation of the First Minister.
 Although not a minister, the Counsel General is bound by the Ministerial Code which makes some specific provision in relation to the role.

-Julie James is the current Counsel General in the Eluned Morgan government since September 2024.
+On 13 May 2026 Rhun ap Iorwerth proposed Elfyn Llwyd as Counsel General designate.
+He was confirmed in the role in June 2026.